Kursk State Medical University (KSMU)

 Course Structure & Curriculum at KSMU — Year by Year

-KSMU's General Medicine programme follows the 6-year structured curriculum standard to Russian-model medical universities, aligned with international standards and fully benchmarked against NMC requirements for recognition.
-The English-medium programme for international students is delivered at the same academic standard as the Russian-medium programme — same depth, same faculty, different language.
+KSMU's General Medicine programme follows the 6-year structured curriculum aligned with NMC requirements.
+The English-medium programme for international students is delivered at the same academic standard as the Russian-medium programme — same depth, same faculty, different language of instruction.

 | Year | Phase | Subjects / Focus Areas |